 If the occupational therapist does not agree that you need an adaptation, or if your council refuses funding, then we will contact you to discuss possible alternatives.
 We will keep you informed along the way.

-For more information, see the Home adaptations factsheet on our website.
+For more information, see the Adapting or finding a new accessible home factsheet on our website.

 Handyman service